Slave health on plantations in the United States: Medical attentions

 "Evidence exists that many...masters provided some health care for their slave investments....
 Some planters employed doctors to come every two weeks to check on slaves' health and give them any needed medicine."
 This was quite lucrative for the physicians.

 However, slave masters often tried to cure their ill slaves before they called for a doctor.
 Planters wishing to save money relied on their own self-taught skills and the help of their wives to address the health care needs of slaves.
 Some Black people developed or retained from African heritage their own brand of care, complete with special remedies, medical practitioners, and rituals.
 If the home treatment did not help to improve the slave's condition, they would then send them to the physician or ask the doctor to come to the plantation.
-A slave who became ill meant loss of working time; death an even greater loss.Given the cost of slaves and their importance to plantation economies, planters organized slave hospitals to treat their serious health problems.
+A slave who became ill meant loss of working time; death an even greater loss.
+Given the cost of slaves and their importance to plantation economies, planters organized slave hospitals to treat their serious health problems.
 There were also separate physicians for slaves and whites because it was believed that slaves' bodies were fundamentally different from whites'.
 Due to this thinking, many slaves became the subjects of physician's experimental interests to help expand both the physician's knowledge and reputation, often resulting in slave's mutilation and death.

 Slave hospitals

 Slave hospitals were thought to be an essential part of plantation life by Dr. A. P. Merrill and Dr. Samuel A. Cartwright.
-The physicians believed that the slaves' bodies were biologically and physiologically different than whites, therefore they should have their own resource for medical attention and treatment.
+The physicians believed that the slaves' bodies were biologically and physiologically different than those of Whites; therefore, they should have their own resource for medical attention and treatment.
 In some histories of the Antebellum South, like William Scarborough's Masters of the Big House (2006), slaveholders are depicted as going to great lengths to protect the health of their slaves.
 Examples of this include vaccinating slave infants against smallpox, paying hundreds of thousands of dollars in medical expenses, and dispensing sherry or madeira wine to sick slaves.
 Dr. Merrill provides a detailed description of what he thought slave hospitals should be like in an 1853 article about plantation hygiene.
 However, in reality, the hospitals were representations of the way slaves were viewed: as chattel.
 They were often a slave cabin used to isolate those with a fever or illness to make sure that the slave was not faking an illness in an attempt to run away.
 Frances Kemble's recollection of the slave infirmary at Butler Island, Georgia, paints a stark reality of slave women lying on the floor in "tattered and filthy blankets".
 Dr. J. Marion Sims set up, in his back yard in Montgomery, Alabama,the first hospital in the United States for black females, on whom he developed techniques and materials (silver suture) for gynecological surgery.
 In the later 20th century, Sims' surgical experimentation on enslaved women, who could not consent because they could not refuse, was criticized as unethical.